Twenty French nuclear reactors affected by strike, union says | Headlines

 Twenty French nuclear reactors affected by strike, union says

-Strikes have affected almost a third of France's nuclear reactors, a power union official said, delaying maintenance at many of them just as nuclear power giant EDF is rushing to get enough of its fleet back online in time for the winter.
-France's nuclear output was already expected to hit a 30-year low in 2022 due to a record number of reactor outages due to corrosion issues and planned maintenance, at a time when Europe is facing an energy crisis because of the Ukraine war.
+Strikes have affected work at nearly a third of France's nuclear reactors, an FNME-CGT power union representative said on Wednesday, delaying maintenance at many of them ahead of planned talks with operator EDF.

-Strikes have affected almost a third of France's nuclear reactors, a power union official said, delaying maintenance at many of them just as nuclear power giant EDF is rushing to get enough of its fleet back online in time for the winter.

-An agreement between all the unions in the energy and gas industry sector was signed this morning for the first time since 2008, EDF said.
-Negotiations at the company level will now be held, with a first meeting due on Wednesday.
-Earlier, power grid operator RTE warned that prolonged strikes delaying even further the restart of the reactors could have "heavy consequences" for electricity supply over the winter.
+The start of planned maintenance at the Gravelines 4 and Dampierre 3 sites have been pushed back due to the strikes, and now show their outage start date on Oct.
+19. This has moved the restart of the Dampierre 3 site by one day to Nov.
+27. Power grid operator RTE warned on Tuesday that prolonged strikes delaying even further the restart of the reactors could have "heavy consequences" for electricity supply over the winter.

-A spokesperson for EDF confirmed that the strikes had moved the restart dates of the Cattenom 1 reactor by 11 days from that announced last Friday to Nov.
-12, the Cruas 2 by two weeks to Nov.
-13, and the Tricastin 3 by three weeks to Nov.
-14. Also, the restart of the Bugey 4 was pushed back four days to Nov.
-1, the Cruas 3 five days to Oct.
-25, and the Dampierre 3 three days to Nov.
-27.

-Maintenance operations are continuing on the reactors that are currently shut down despite the strikes, an EDF spokesperson said on Monday.
-The strike is part of a general strike on Tuesday that has affected train traffic, schools and other sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)